engincetin/debid/content/pages/index.md

 sections:
   - type: hero_section
     title: Mint your own NFTs
-    subtitle: >-
-      Debid is the KYC Compliant independent subnetwork where you can verify NFTs and add digital, physical and experiential features
+    subtitle: "Debid is the KYC Compliant independent subnetwork where you can verify NFTs and add digital, physical and experiential features\_with zero coding required."
     actions: []
     image: images/main-frame2x.png
     image_alt: Hero section placeholder image